 I decided to go back outside and fetch Sally and the other girl; they made me feel important.
 I was surprised how easy it was for me to now go out and find women.
 I felt as if I were attractive and desirable to them and that made me feel good.

-When I walked back outside, however, the chairs where the girls had been were empty and no one was there.
+When I walked back outside, however, the chairs where the girls had been sitting were now empty and no one was there.
 Then I spotted the girls walking down the hall toward me.
-At the same time they reached me, Ellen also walked up.
+At the same time they reached me, Ellen (a girl I had known for a while in Portsmouth when we were teenagers) also walked up.
 Ellen looked as if she had gained some weight and she also had a couple moles on her face.
 Even though Sally was standing next to me, I was still happy to see Ellen.
-I didn't want to ignore Ellen and I said, "Ellen."
+I did not want to ignore Ellen and I said, "Ellen."

 I replied, "I didn't put you through anything."